-The HSE audit protocol applies to the activities and to the project-specific level of risk.
+The HSE audit protocol applies to the activities.
 The HSE audit system is used to:

 - Verify that HSE management procedures comply with defined requirements, have been successfully introduced and are efficient. - Pinpoint working processes that require improvement or corrective action - Define appropriate action plans and assess progress over time.